Los Angeles to Tokyo · the Pacific crossing

 Twelve hours.
 Seventeen time zones.
 A long day, then another.

 Takeoff is late morning Los Angeles.
 Land mid-afternoon Tokyo, the next day on the calendar.
 The flight is daytime by your body, but you’re crossing the dateline.
 You skip a Wednesday.
 On arrival you’ve still got an evening to push through to a normal Tokyo bedtime.
 Most travelers crash at 7pm Tokyo and wake at 4am.
-Day two starts wrecked.
+Day two starts rough.

 One step from the path